In summer, mingle with the dogs at the kennel then go for a cart ride on a wooded trail.

 Lasting about 90 minutes, this tour includes time at the kennel’s remote camp on Godwin Glacier, at 3,700 feet elevation.
 You’ll start in Seward, getting outfitted with any gear you might need (rain jackets, rain pants, boots over shoes, parkas) then board the Seward Helicopter Tours helicopter (also owned by Travis and Sarah) for the 12-minute flight from the Seward airport to the camp.
 On the way, you’ll fly over Resurrection Bay, over a beautiful braided river, and up towards Godwin Glacier.
 There, you’ll be greeted by guides who will teach you about the glacier, introduce you to the dogs, and then show you how to ride.
 You’ll take a 30-minute dogsled ride around the glacier, stopping along the way for pictures and then taking some time to mingle with the pooches—about an hour total on the glacier before you fly back to Seward.

 Mush on snow year-round.
 In summer, fly to a glacier.
-In winter, learn to much like the Iditarod racers.
+In winter, mush through a winter wonderland.

-You don’t need any prior mushing experience—the guides will cover all of that—and these tours make for a big Alaska highlight, no matter which you choose.
-People often come back for repeat tours, and say this was the coolest thing—or things —they did in Alaska.
+Looking for a longer mushing adventure?
+Inquire about their overnight and multi-day tours where you get to learn how to mush your own team.
+You don’t need any prior mushing experience.
+These tours make for a big Alaska highlight.
+People often come back for repeat tours and say this was the coolest thing they did in Alaska.

 Training with the Pros